PicnicSupermarket/reactive-support/README.md

 Contributions are welcome!
 Feel free to file an [issue][new-issue] or open a [pull request][new-pr].

-When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
+When submitting changes, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
+New code must be covered by tests.
+As a rule of thumb, overall test coverage should not decrease.
+(There are exceptions to this rule, e.g. when more code is deleted than added.)

 [coveralls-badge]: https://coveralls.io/repos/github/PicnicSupermarket/reactive-support/badge.svg?branch=master
 [coveralls-stats]: https://coveralls.io/github/PicnicSupermarket/reactive-support